rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 2023-02-01T06:50:32.743Z        info    jaegerexporter@v0.63.0/exporter.go:185  State of the connection with the Jaeger Collector backend     {"kind": "exporter", "data_type": "traces", "name": "jaeger", "state": "READY"}
 ```

-Very important is the second line ("Serving Prometheus metrics") which shows that Promethes is available at port 8888.
-In this example it can be access at "curl my-otelcol-collector-monitoring:8888/metrics" from within the collector pod.

 Very important is the last line ("State of connection...") which shows that the collector is connected to the Jaeger instance.
 If this is not the case, you have to update the spec.config.exports.jaeger.endpoint value in your OpenTelemetry Collector instance.
 Should be <jager-collector-headless>.<jaeger-namespace>.svc:14250.